ac2ofx/ac2ofx/about.md

 ## About us

+Hi,

-We are a team of 3: dad, daughter and son.
+We are a team of three: father (Hung), daughter (Amanda) and son (Chris).

-Hung (dad) is a software engineer in Silicon Valley.
+Hung works as a software engineer in Silicon Valley.
 Amanda and Chris are juniors in high school.

-(From Hung) - This product started out just as a one week-end project for personal use.
+This product started out as a one week-end project for personal use.
 Then I got a few emails inquiring about it.
 Soon it became quite clear that I need to treat this as a release product: it needs to be built, QA'ed, packaged and released properly.
 I also need to create a web site, getting the words out, handling customer emails ...
 Then it dawned on me that it would be a perfect vehicle to help introducing my daughter and son to what it likes to create a product, market it, support it and interact with paying customers.
-So I got them involved.
+And that is how Amanda and Chris got involved.

 We strive to make you a happy customer.